apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/5-datasets.md

 print('Elapsed time for python dataloader:', time.time() - start)
 ```

-### The C++ backend loader was almost 3X faster for this particular use case
-This improvement in performance will not be seen in all cases, but when possible you are encouraged to compare the dataloader throughput for these two options.

 ## Next Steps

-Now that you have some experience with MXNet's datasets and dataloaders, it's time to use them for [Step 6: Training a Neural Network](https://github.com/vidyaravipati/incubator-mxnet/blob/mxnet2.0_crashcourse/docs/python_docs/python/tutorials/getting-started/crash-course/6-train-nn.md).
+Now that you have some experience with MXNet's datasets and dataloaders, it's time to use them for [Step 6: Training a Neural Network](./6-train-nn.ipynb).